 $ sudo apt-get install build-essential checkinstall

 Download Apache HTTP Server 2.2 sources from the Apache download page.

-The AM web policy agent requires Apache Portable Runtime 1.3 or later, so make sure you download Apache HTTP Server 2.2.9 or later.
+The AM web agent requires Apache Portable Runtime 1.3 or later, so make sure you download Apache HTTP Server 2.2.9 or later.

 Extract the download.